\"Writing.Com

 Unlike a Tupperware of takeout chicken soup or palak paneer, which can be microwaved back to life after its journey to your home, the texture of a pizza starts to irreparably worsen after even a few minutes of cardboard confinement.

 If you reheat it right, though, leftover pizza can be delicious.
 I know I've linked to some scientific experiments along those lines in here before.
-Ah, here it is, from October of 2021: "What Do You Mean, "Leftover Pizza?"
+Ah, here it is, from October of 2021: "What Do You Mean, "Leftover Pizza?"Open in new Window.

 That discussion doesn't address the problems with the pizza box, though.